Goodnews28/cervicalcancermultimodalproject/README.md

 - Enable **cost-effective, non-invasive screening**
 - Assist **early intervention** in high-risk populations
 - Promote **equity in cervical cancer diagnostics**, especially in underserved regions

 ---

-## Citation (if applicable)

-If you use public datasets or models from this work, please cite the original sources appropriately.
-This project is intended for **educational and research purposes only**.

----